HeZhang1994/digital-elevation-model/README.md

 If it comes with the *error*: ```cpl_vsi_error.h: No such file or directory```, try the following procedures.

-3. Check the required/installed version of GDAL Python Libraries in Terminal.
+3. Check the required version of GDAL Python Libraries in Terminal.
 ```bash
 $ gdal-config --version
 ```